 Center for Rural Community Health

 Bassett’s Center for Rural Community Health addresses complex health issues challenging the small rural communities of Bassett’s eight county region.
 This region includes some of Appalachia’s northern-most counties.
-These and their neighboring counties contain many rural communities afflicted with similar demographic, economic and infrastructure challenges and having disproportionate numbers of citizens who are aged, impoverished, isolated, obese and otherwise challenged.
-Many aspects of health in the communities served by Bassett have been documented with a series of large surveys over the past 20 years.
-The most recent was the Upstate Health and Wellness Survey of 2009.
+These and their neighboring counties contain many rural communities afflicted with similar demographic, economic, and infrastructure challenges and having disproportionate numbers of citizens who are aged, impoverished, isolated, obese, and otherwise challenged.
+The BCRCH conducts rural risk research, works with community partners to implement policies and programs, provides technical assistance and participates in advocacy for and dissemination of best practices.

 The Longitudinal Research on Aging Drivers (LongROAD) Study is a multi-site cohort study of factors that predict the ability of older adults to continue driving safely (and factors that preserve quality of life when older adults reduce or discontinue driving).
-The LongROAD Study is funded by the American Automobile Association Foundation for Traffic Safety and supports the enrollment of 3000 65-79 year old adult drivers in five sites (Cooperstown; Baltimore MD; Denver CO; Ann Arbor MI; San Diego CA).
-The study’s lead institution is the Mailman School of Public Health of Columbia University, and other participating institutions besides the Bassett Research Institute are the Johns Hopkins University, the University of Colorado, the University of Michigan, the University of California at San Diego and the Urban Institute.
-Information to be collected on the 3000 study participants will include detailed measurements of physical and cognitive functioning; health conditions and medications; the condition and safety features of participants’ vehicles; and driving-related behaviors.
-Data will be collected from in-person interviews and examinations; medical and motor vehicle department records; and GPS measurements of driving patterns.
-In the first phase of the LongROAD Study the driving experience of these adults will be followed for the years 2015-2019.
-Click HERE for our published article on the Long ROAD study design and methods.
+The LongROAD Study is funded by the American Automobile Association Foundation for Traffic Safety and supports the enrollment of approximately 3000 65-79 year old adult drivers in five sites (Cooperstown; Baltimore MD; Denver CO; Ann Arbor MI; San Diego CA).
+The study’s lead institution is the Mailman School of Public Health of Columbia University, and other participating institutions besides the Bassett Research Institute are the Johns Hopkins University, the University of Colorado, the University of Michigan, and the University of California at San Diego.
+Information being collected on the study participants includes detailed measurements of physical and cognitive functioning; health conditions and medications; the condition and safety features of participants’ vehicles; and driving-related behaviors.
+Data are collected from in-person interviews and examinations; medical and motor vehicle department records; and GPS measurements of driving patterns.
+In the first phase of the LongROAD Study the driving experience of these adults will be followed for their first five years in the study.

 Rural Health Education: